 Before you begin a new relationship, here are 3 things, I think, you must successfully complete before dating:

 1. THE PAST: The past is gone!
 If your last relationship has ended—mourn it—because like death, ending a relationship means you have to grieve.
 Cry over it, talk about it, resolve it and close it.
 Wash your hands from it, it's done; it's over.
 Accept it and move on.
 If you can't seem to do that, then you have no business dating.
 That is one of the most selfish things you can do to someone else.
 No one wants to be the rebound—let alone fall for you—when your heart is somewhere else.
 So if it's completely over, end it!
 And then give yourself some time, plenty of time, before jumping into someone else's life.

-2. THE PRESENT: The present is about you—rip jeans and all.
+2. THE PRESENT: The present is about you.
 You will never, ever, ever, find true love until you learn to love yourself first.
 When you get to a point, in life, when you genuinely love yourself, you learn how to say NO to things that aren't worthy of your time, and that includes people.
 Love yourself enough to know that you deserve better than one-night stands with humans who want nothing more from you than a temporary feel.

 3. THE FUTURE: "Now faith is the substance of things hoped for, the evidence of things not seen." —HEBREWS 11:1

 How awesome is the bible?

 It gives us the answers to life, all we have to do is open it, read it and believe it.
 God is the key!
 Make sure your relationship with The Lord is where it needs to be before you begin a relationship with anyone else.

 Every single day I talk to God; all day throughout the day, I'm constantly in his ear.
 In fact this morning I woke up around 5ish and as I laid in bed I looked up and said, "Are you awake God?
 Because I'm awake."